helio670/agenda/README.md

 # agenda
 This is the main course agenda and resources central collection.
+Under construction - the specific order and content are still being defined.

 __Note:__ Please follow the [setup](https://github.com/helio670/setup) guidelines prior to this training.